Igor Stravinsky: Turn towards serialism

-As Stravinsky became more familiar with English, he developed the idea to write an English-language opera based on a series of paintings by 18th-century artist William Hogarth titled The Rake's Progress.
-The composer joined Auden to write the libretto in November 1947; American writer Chester Kallman was later brought in to assist Auden.
-Stravinsky finished the opera of the same name in 1951, and despite its widespread performances and success, the composer was dismayed to find that his newer music did not captivate young composers.
-Craft had introduced Stravinsky to the serial music of the Second Viennese School shortly after The Rake's Progress premiered, and the opera's composer began studying and listening to the music of Anton Webern and Arnold Schoenberg.
+As he became more familiar with English, Stravinsky developed the idea to write an English-language opera based on William Hogarth's series of paintings The Rake's Progress.
+Stravinsky joined Auden to write the libretto in November 1947; American writer Chester Kallman was later brought in to assist Auden.
+Stravinsky finished the opera of the same name in 1951, and despite its widespread performances and success, he was dismayed to find that his newer music did not captivate young composers.
+Craft had introduced Stravinsky to the serial music of the Second Viennese School shortly after The Rake's Progress premiered, while the latter began studying and listening to the music of Anton Webern and Arnold Schoenberg.

 During the 1950s, Stravinsky continued touring extensively across the world, occasionally returning to Los Angeles to compose.
-In 1953, he agreed to compose a new opera with a libretto by Dylan Thomas, but development on the project came to a sudden end following Thomas's death in November of that year.
+In 1953, he agreed to compose a new opera with a libretto by Dylan Thomas, but development on the project came to a sudden end following the latter's death in November of that year.
 Stravinsky completed In Memoriam Dylan Thomas, his first work fully based on the serial twelve-tone technique, the following year.
 The 1956 cantata Canticum Sacrum premiered at the International Festival of Contemporary Music in Venice, inspiring Norddeutscher Rundfunk to commission the musical setting Threni in 1957.
 With the Balanchine ballet Agon, Stravinsky fused neoclassical themes with the twelve-tone technique, and Threni showed his full shift towards use of tone rows.
-In 1959, Craft interviewed Stravinsky for an article titled Answers to 35 Questions, in which the composer sought to correct myths surrounding him and discuss his relationships with other artists.
+In 1959, Craft interviewed Stravinsky for an article titled Answers to 35 Questions, in which the latter sought to correct myths surrounding him and discuss his relationships with other artists.
 The article was later expanded into a book, and over the next four years, three more interview-style books were published.
 (Note: Craft's heavy editing on these volumes, combined with Stravinsky's weak memory of early-life events, made the books unreliable and factually inaccurate.)